 Internet - Most dorms have both a computer with Internet access and a television with satellite service.
 Internet service is provided via satellite and is extremely limited.
 It is slow, unreliable and has a daily threshold of information that can be downloaded.
 There is a 24-hour reset period if the daily download threshold is crossed and during this time the Internet connection will not work.
 If you need daily access to the Internet, Yellowstone may not be the best fit for you.

 Telephones - Cell phone service is intermittent or non-existent at many park locations.
+Verizon and AT&T tend to have the best reception in West Yellowstone, but reception is further limited in the park with no service in many locations.
 We recommend bringing a pre-paid calling card as there are pay telephones in each dormitory.

 Park Gate Lodges Housing

 Apartments - Associates living in West Yellowstone will share efficiency apartments at a rate of $42.00 per week, per associate.
 Each unit has two-to-four occupants.
 There is a full kitchen and shared bathroom in each apartment, with a shared coin-operated laundry facility in the complex.
 Apartments are furnished and include dishes, pots and pans and bed linens.
 All Park Gate Lodges associates living in company housing are required to pay a $100 housing deposit prior to their employment start date.
 All apartments are non-smoking.
 Guests, family members and pets are not permitted in employee housing.